 Annemarie has over 30 years experience in Local Government and has managed elections since 2004, counting the Local Government elections in 2022 as her 42nd !

 Annemarie is a qualified solicitor who previously specialised in planning, environmental and construction law, supporting the delivery of many significant projects.

 Jim qualified as a Chartered Surveyor in 1995 and after 6 years in private practice in North West England, joined the Assessor and Electoral Registration Officer for Dumfries & Galloway.
 He was appointed Assessor and Electoral Registration Officer in 2016.

 He is a member of the Association of Electoral Administrators and holds the Certificate in Electoral Administration.
-Jim has been a member of the Scottish Assessors Association since 2008 and is currently the secretary of the SAA Electoral Registration Committee, having held the position since 2012.
+Jim has been a member of the Scottish Assessors Association since 2008 and is currently the Vice Chair of the SAA Electoral Registration Committee.

 Pete is the Assessor & Electoral Registration Officer for Central Scotland, having being appointed to that post in 2014.
 He is also the Chair of the Scottish Assessors Association’s (SAA) Electoral Registration Committee, which comprises the fifteen Scottish Electoral Registration Officers and their senior staff, He joined the SAA in 2005 and is currently Vice President of the Association.
 He is also an examiner for the Association of Electoral Administrators (AEA).